Relaxin' at Camarillo: Recordings

-After release, Bird was able to record it along with three originals by trumpeter Howard McGhee: "Cheers", "Stupendous" and "Carvin the Bird".
+After release, Parker was able to record it along with three originals by trumpeter Howard McGhee: "Cheers", "Stupendous" and "Carvin the Bird".
 Parker recorded the tune with McGhee on trumpet, Dodo Marmarosa on piano, Wardell Gray on tenor, Barney Kessell on guitar, Red Callender on bass and Don Lamond on drums.
 The tune was originally recorded in C major, and has become a jazz standard.
 Ted Gioia, commenting in West Coast Jazz: Modern Jazz in California, 1945-1960, has referred to the original recording as a "sinuous blues", a 12-bar blues that is a "further testimony to the subtlety of Parker's rhythmic phrasing".
 Gioia considers it to have been one of the finest recordings Parker made in California.

 Roy Porter and David Keller consider "Relaxin' at Camarillo" to be a "great bop classic".

 Guitarist Joe Pass recorded it in 1964 for his album Joy Spring.
 Saxophonist Joe Henderson released an album of the same name, featuring the recording, in 1979.

 It was later recorded by pianist Cedar Walton.
 Jazz Journal International stated in 2009 that Walton "provides a stimulating introduction to Parker's Relaxin' At Camarillo.
 Cedar's solo here is one of his best on a disc that is chock full of glowing solos."